 Sales people make buying a modular home sound easy.
-However, even though you might think that your ADU is just a small home, it is still a home – with all the details that go into a regular house: utilities, foundation, coordination of subs, waste management etc.
+However, there are more moving parts involved than it looks like on the picture.
+Even though you might think that your ADU is just a small home, it is still a home – with all the details that go into a regular house: utilities, foundation, coordination of subs, waste management etc.

 There is a number of things you need to be ready for.

 First, construction is messy.
 It will be a hard hat zone for a while, even though this period is typically not longer than a month.
 Unless of course it rains just as you are ready to pour concrete.

 Second, site work is done by humans.
 Often coming from different background than yours.
 If there is something that causes you concern, please speak to their supervisor.
 More often than not, it is a matter of simple misunderstanding or cultural differences.

 Considering current labor shortage in construction, we value each and every sub or crew member that comes to work on your property.
 Stay assured, we are all here to make you happy with your new home.